To the Noise and Back: Diffusion for Shared Autonomy: Model architecture and hyperparameters

 We generate the set of demonstrations used to train our diffusion model by collecting $100$k transitions for each goal in the 2D Control environment using the scripted expert policy provided in the original implementation~\cite{fu2020d4rl}, $3$M transitions for each goal in the Block Pushing environment using the pretrained expert, and $10$M transitions for Lunar Lander and Lunar Reacher using the corresponding pretrained expert.
 When we collect expert demonstrations, we filter out episodes that do not succeed, effectively making the quality of the demonstrations better than the original expert.
 This explains why the assisted expert often performs better than the expert (e.g., Table~\ref{tb:lunar-lander-reacher}---Lunar Reacher).

-We adopt a publicly available implementation of DDPM~\citep{diffusion-models-notebook}.
+We use a publicly available implementation of DDPM~\citep{diffusion-models-notebook}.
 For the sake of faster action generation, we set the number of diffusion steps to $K = 50$, and use settings of $\beta_\textrm{min} = 10^{-4}$ and $\beta_\textrm{max} = 0.26 $ with sigmoid scheduling.

-A publicly available implementation of our method together with video demonstrations are available at \url{https://diffusion-for-shared-autonomy.github.io/}.
+An implementation of our method as source code together with video demonstrations are available at \url{https://diffusion-for-shared-autonomy.github.io/}.